kieranz/vortex-docs/README.md

 ## Documentation for Vortex

-Go to the (Wiki)[https://github.com/kieranz/vortex-docs/wiki "Wiki"] for Docs
+Go to the [Wiki](https://github.com/kieranz/vortex-docs/wiki) for Docs

 #### Explanation